 The IGF brings people together from various stakeholder groups to discuss public policy issues relating to the internet.
 The IGF is an open forum and is convened annually under a mandate from the United Nations.

-During the 2011, 2012, 2013 and 2014 IGF meetings, we hosted workshops on Internationalised Domain Names in partnership with UNESCO.
+Since 2011 we have hosted workshops on Internationalised Domain Names in partnership with UNESCO.
 In 2017 we hosted a workshop on how the DNS industry can contribute to a better environment.

 The European Dialogue on Internet Governance (EuroDIG) is an open multi-stakeholder platform to exchange views about the Internet and how it is governed.
 Created in 2008 by several organisations, government representatives and experts, it fosters dialogue and collaboration with the Internet community on public policy for the Internet.